marjoleinF/pre/README.md

 <https://cran.r-project.org/package=pre/vignettes/missingness.html> in a
 browser.

-## Enforcing sparsity and relaxed lasso fits
+## Go sparser with relaxed lasso fits

-When obtaining sparsity (i.e., a final ensemble comprising only few terms) is of central importance, the so-called relaxed lasso can be employed.
+When sparsity (i.e., a final ensemble comprising only few terms) is of central importance, the so-called relaxed lasso can be employed.
 It allows for retaining a pre-specified (low) number of terms, with adequate predictive accuracy.
 An introduction and tutorial is provided in the following vignette:

 ``` r
 vignette("relaxed", package = "pre")